Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Group-theoretic properties

 \begin{lemma} Let~$N$ be a simple perverse sheaf on~$\Gg_m$ over~$k$ which is an object of the category~$\Ppintarith(\Gg_m)$.
 Assume that~$N$ is pure of weight~$0$ and of tannakian dimension~$1$.
 Suppose that there exists an integer~$d\geq 1$ and a finite set~$\mcY\subset\charg{\Gg}_m$ such that for all~$n\geq 1$ and for~$\chi\in \charg{\Gg}_m(k_n)\setminus \mcY(k_n)$, the determinant~$\det(\Thetaf_{N,k_n})^d$ depends only on~$n$.
 Then~$N$ is geometrically of finite order. \end{lemma}

-\begin{proof} If~$N$ is not geometrically of finite order, then by the classification of Katz, the perverse sheaf~$N$ is a hypergeometric sheaf of generic rank at least~$1$ (see~\cite[Th.\,8.5.3]{esde}; see Section~\ref{ssec-neg-one} for a reminder of the definition of hypergeometric sheaves).
-But these hypergeometric sheaves do not have the indicated property, e.g. because the $\Thetaf_{N,k_n}(\chi)$ become equidistributed in~$\mathbf{S}^1$ as~$\chi$ varies among unramified characters in~$\charg{\Gg}_m(k_n)$ (a very simple case of~\cite[Th.\,7.2 and Lemma\,20.1]{mellin}). \end{proof}
+\begin{proof} If~$N$ is not geometrically of finite order, then the perverse sheaf~$N$ is a hypergeometric sheaf of generic rank at least~$1$ (see Section~\ref{sec-hypergeometric} and Theorem~\ref{th-hypergeometric} for reminders of the definition of hypergeometric sheaves and for this result, due to Katz).
+But these hypergeometric sheaves do not have the indicated property, e.g. because the $\Thetaf_{N,k_n}(\chi)$ become equidistributed in~$\mathbf{S}^1$ as~$\chi$ varies among unramified characters in~$\charg{\Gg}_m(k_n)$ (see Theorem~\ref{th-hypergeometric}, (3) and~\cite[Th.\,7.2]{mellin} or Theorem~\ref{th-2}). \end{proof}

 \begin{proposition} Let $G$ be a connected commutative algebraic group over~$k$ and let $p\colon G\to \Gg_m$ be a non-trivial morphism of algebraic groups.
 Let~$M$ be a perverse sheaf on $G$ which is arithmetically semisimple and pure of weight zero.